jenyxjs/speech-to-text/README.md

 # Speech to Text

-The Jenyx library provides universal components for creating various applications in JavaScript.
+**Speech to Text** is an application developed using the [Jenyx](https://github.com/jenyxjs/jenyx) library.
+It provides a user-friendly interface to convert speech into text using modern web technologies.

-This screenshot demonstrates the main interface of the Speech to Text application, showcasing its layout and core functionality.
+The screenshot below demonstrates the main interface of the Speech to Text application, showcasing its layout and core functionality:

 ![Screenshot](docs/screenshot.png)

+## Code Overview

+Here’s a brief overview of the main components and their roles in the application:

 ```js
 export class App extends AbstractApp {